Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

     - The following Power BI Features were incorporated:
         1. DAX
         2. Quick Measures
-        3. Page Navigation
-        4. Filters
+        3. Filters
-        5. Tooltips
+        4. Tooltips
 <br />

 ### Data Cleaning, Transformation and Loading using MS Sql Server:
-1. Changed all column data types to the appropriate data types.
+1. Changed all the field data types to the appropriate data types.
 2. Duplicated the __"Date"__ column.
 3. Created a new column __"Year"__ from the duplicate __Date__ column and changed the data type to int.
 4. Created a new custom column from the __"Date"__ column named __"DayOfWeek"__ (sunday - saturday) using the "Update" and "Set query".